We now have a dedicated email for our prescription team: firstname.lastname@example.org (PLEASE NOTE NEW EMAIL FROM 1ST JULY 2022)

 The Practice has to manage the prescribing of medication in a safe and risk averse way.
 It is therefore, important that our patients’ understand that the process does require 48 hours (2 working days) for repeat medications, acute medications (something you don’t take regularly or a controlled drug) may take longer.

 It is the patient’s own responsibility to ensure that they do not run short of their medication.
-Local pharmacies can support you by ordering your medication on your behalf.
-If you wish to order medication yourself please ensure that you give us the required amount of time.

 Whilst the vast majority of medication requests are of a non-urgent nature we will provide same day urgent prescriptions for certain medications that it is clinically advisable for patients not to miss a dose; our prescription team will be able to advise if your medication is on this list.
 These requests must be received before 12.00pm.